Towards Verified Artificial Intelligence: Introduction

 \section{Introduction}

-(AI) is a term used for computational systems that attempt to mimic aspects of human intelligence (e.g., see~\cite{nap-study-2017}).
+(AI) is a term used for computational systems that attempt to mimic aspects of human intelligence, including functions we intuitively associate with human minds such as `learning' and `problem solving' (e.g., see~\cite{nap-study-2017}).
 Russell and Norvig~\cite{russell2010artificial} describe AI as the study of general principles of rational agents and components for constructing these agents.
-More broadly, the field of AI involves building intelligent entities that mimic `cognitive' functions we intuitively associate with human minds, such as `learning' and `problem solving.'
-We interpret the term AI broadly to include closely-related areas such as machine learning~\cite{mitchell-97}.
-Systems that heavily use AI, henceforth referred to as {\em AI-based systems}, have had a significant impact in society in domains that include healthcare, transportation, social networking, e-commerce, education, etc. This growing societal-scale impact has brought with it a set of risks and concerns including errors in AI software, cyber-attacks, and safety of AI-based systems~\cite{russell2015letter,dietterich2015rise,amodei2016concrete}.
+We interpret the term AI broadly to include closely-related areas such as machine learning (ML)~\cite{mitchell-97}.
+Systems that heavily use AI, henceforth referred to as {\em AI-based systems}, have had a significant impact in society in domains that include healthcare, transportation, finance, social networking, e-commerce, education, etc. This growing societal-scale impact has brought with it a set of risks and concerns including errors in AI software, cyber-attacks, and safety of AI-based systems~\cite{russell2015letter,dietterich2015rise,amodei2016concrete}.
 Therefore, the question of verification and validation of AI-based systems has begun to demand the attention of the research community.
 We define ``{\em Verified AI}'' as the goal of designing AI-based systems that have strong, ideally provable, assurances of correctness with respect to mathematically-specified requirements.
 How can we achieve this goal?